sheltermanager/asm3/doc/manual/options.rst

 System
 ^^^^^^

+* Remove boarding functionality from screens and menus: If your shelter does not board animals for the public, this option will disable the system's boarding functionality from the financial menu and animal/person screens.

 * Remove clinic functionality from screens and menus: If your shelter does not run a clinic, this option will disable the system's clinic appointment and invoicing functionality from the medical menu and animal/person screens.